 1) Subjective: AER closely inspected the details of how the model was run.
 This included reading the log files and input files that describe the choice of model parameters.

 2) Objective: The WRF-MET software was applied to the model data and observations, and error statistics were computed and presented in the form of graphs and tables.
 WRF-MET carried out the initial steps to properly match in time the model data, which is on a grid similar in concept to the familiar latitude and longitude grid, while the observations mostly are measured at airport locations.
-These matched pairs of data were then combined, using the freely-available statistical analysis and plotting software called R, over many time periods (e.g., days and months) and then averaged over a selected set of states and Regional Planning Organization regions (RPOs) (shown in the accompanying map):
+These matched pairs of data were then combined, using the freely-available statistical analysis and plotting software called R, over many time periods (e.g., days and months) and then averaged over a selected set of states and Regional Planning Organization regions (RPOs; see figure on previous page): Alabama, Arkansas, District of Columbia, Florida, Georgia, Iowa, Illinois, Indiana, Kentucky, Louisiana, Maryland, Michigan, Mississippi, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, Wisconsin, West Virginia, MANEVU (ME, MA, VT, NH, NY, PA, NJ, MD, DE), CENRAPN (MN, IA, NE, KS, MO), CENRAPS (TX, LA, OK, AR), SEMAP [VISTAS] (VA, WV, KY, TN, NC, SC, GA, AL, MS, FL), MRPO (MI, WI, IN, IL, OH) and FULL (entire model domain).

-AL Alabama

-AR Arkansas

-DC District of Columbia

-FL Florida

-GA Georgia

-IA Iowa

-IL Illinois

-IN Indiana

-KY Kentucky

-LA Lousiana

-MD Maryland

-MI Michigan

-MS Mississippi

-NC North Carolina

-OH Ohio

-PA Pennsylvania

-SC South Carolina

-TN Tennessee

-VA Virgina

-WI Wisconsin

-WV West Virginia

-MANEVU – ME, MA, VT, NH, NY, PA, NJ, MD, DE

-CENRAPN – MN, IA, NE, KS, MO

-CENRAPS – TX, LA, OK, AR

-SEMAP (VISTAS) – VA, WV, KY, TN, NC, SC, GA, AL, MS, FL

-MRPO – MI, WI, IN, IL, OH

-FULL – entire model domain

 Results